-NVDRS collects information on the specific circumstances that are reported or perceived in the investigative reports (i.e., CME or LE report, and DC) as being related to the violent death.
+NVDRS collects information about the specific circumstances that are reported or perceived in the investigative reports (i.e., C/ME or LE report and DC) as being related to the violent death.
 For the vast majority of circumstances, inclusion in the investigation reports and/or occurring before or right after the fatal injury (e.g., preceding or impending events) is sufficient to code a circumstance.
-Specific guidance is provided below.
 These circumstances will help to identify, develop, and evaluate preventive interventions.
-This section describes these circumstances and general guidance on coding circumstances is provided below.
+General guidance on coding circumstances is provided below.